What's color got to do with it? Face recognition in grayscale: Insights into Achromatopsia within Face Recognition Networks

-\section{Color in First Convolutional Layer Weights}
+\subsection{Color in First Convolutional Layer Weights}

+In this section, we analyze what the network learns about using color by visualizing the pattern of weights learned in the first convolutional layer for ArcFace.
+We chose the ResNet-50 model for this analysis because it is not as shallow as ResNet-18, which may not adequately capture intricate features from low-level data, nor as deep as ResNet-101, which is highly capable of handling various complexities.
+(Visualization and discussion for the ResNet-50 and ResNet-101 can be found in the supplementary material. ) We selected the model trained with ArcFace loss because it lacks quality adaptive components like AdaFace, making it more suitable for weight visualization and easier to interpret.

-In this section, we analyze what the network learns about using color by visualizing the pattern of weights learned in the first convolutional layer for ArcFace (other models in the Supplementary Material).
-For the ResNet backbone used in the ArcFace (and AdaFace and MagFace) matcher, the color image is input to the first convolutional layer, and the first layer learns 64 different 3x3x3 convolutions, each of which can extract a different feature image from the original color image.
-Each convolution is 3x3x3 because it is a 3x3 kernel applied to each of the 3 (R, G, B) color planes.
-So, for each of the 64 convolutions learned in the first layer, there is a 3x3 pattern of weights for each of the R, G and B color planes.
+For the ResNet backbone, the color image is input to the first convolutional layer, which learns 64 different $3 \times 3 \times 3$ convolutions; $3 \times 3 \times 3$ because it is a $3 \times 3$ kernel applied to each of R, G and B. Each of the 64 filters can learn to extract a different feature image from the image.
+So, for each of the 64 convolutions learned in the first layer, there is a $3 \times 3$ pattern of weights for each of the R, G and B color planes.
 After the first layer, the learned weights are no longer directly tied to the color planes.

-We visualize the 3x3x3 learned weights for a given one of the 64 convolutions through a set of four 3x3 grayscale grids.
+We visualize the $3 \times 3 \times 3$ learned weights for a given one of the 64 convolutions through a set of four $3 \times 3$ grayscale grids.
 The first grid represents the standard deviation of the values across the R, G, and B weights at each pixel position.
-An all-black 3x3 grid in the first column shows that the weights are the same across R, G and B; in effect, the learned filter is extracting grayscale information.
-White in a 3x3 grid in the first column represents the maximum standard deviation across the R, G, and B weights among all 64 sets of 3x3x3 weights.
+An all-black $3 \times 3$ grid in the first column shows that the weights are the same across R, G and B; in effect, the learned filter is extracting grayscale information.
+White in a $3 \times 3$ grid in the first column represents the maximum standard deviation across the R, G, and B weights among all 64 sets of $3 \times 3 \times 3$ weights.
 The second, third and fourth grids represent the weights for the R, G and B planes, respectively.
 The weights are linearly scaled for better visualization.
 In these three columns, negative weights are depicted as black, zero weights as gray, and positive weights as white.
-This scheme allows us visualize characteristics of the learned filter weights.
+This scheme allows us to visualize characteristics of the learned filter weights.